CxZMoE/viper4linux-configloader/README.md

 5.[topjor-srs_2_1-audio.conf] [With IRS]
 6.[unequaled86-cCc-audio.conf] [With IRS]

-Load config of number? ( -1 to quit )
+Load config of number?

 ```

 2. Select the config file you want to switch to and press enter.

-3. Input -1 and then Enter to quit, if you use CTRL+C to quit, the viper will be killed by SIGKILL.

-4. ENJOY!
+3. ENJOY!

 # QA
 1. How to clear my config?